LumaPictures/pflow/README.md

 ## Getting Started

-Run `python setup.py develop` to symlink site-packages to this repo, then run the example graph with `python -m pflow.main`.
+Run `python setup.py develop` to symlink site-packages to this repo, then run the example graphs with `./example.py`.

 ## Components